Early Printed Books

 Large quantities and digital delivery must be paid for in advance.

-If the reproduction is for publication, separate written permission must be obtained from the Head of Research Collections.
+If the reproduction is for publication, images must be obtained through Digital Collections.

 Self-service photography is permitted under the following regulations: